jeffb4real/ovensensorweb/README.md

 The following sections detail all steps required to run the polls app in this Django project, mysite.

-### Install Python3
+### Install Python

-Download and install Python 3 for your platform: https://www.python.org/downloads/
+Download and install Python for your platform: https://www.python.org/downloads/

 Python 3.7.0 was used for this the Django tutorial.